 Get the Community Talking: Why You Should Discuss the Wine Room First

-Matt explains: a custom wine cellar is the first thing he mentions when selling a home.
-It will reign as a top-priority, moving ahead before the attic, the office, the media room, and even before the pool.
+Matt explains: that a custom wine cellar is the first thing he mentions when selling a home.
+It will reign as a top priority, moving ahead before the attic, the office, the media room, and even before the pool.
 Why does Matt mention the custom wine cellar over a custom media room or an inviting pool?
 He explains, “Because it attracts more attention than the others, a wine room is much more unique and exciting than the pools that everyone can see on Pinterest or the home theaters that only take a sound system and comfy chairs to build.”

 People remember the first and last thing said to them, so if you or your realtor talk first about the pool, then the media room, then the wine room, and lastly the office space—the right people won’t have the wine room stick out to them.
 As discussed earlier, you want to bring in the crowd that will pay more because of your wine cellar.
 How much value that space adds to the home is partially determined by the buyers drawn to your home and that area.
 A variety of people want to buy a house with a pool, but a particular group of individuals wants to purchase a home with a wine cellar.
 The more wine enthusiasts are interested in your home, the more valuable your home looks to that community.